helenahartmann/awesome-PhD/README.md

 - [MIRO](https://miro.com/): You can use Miro for creating visual presentations of anything, and most of all, for collaboration with others!
 The possibilities are endless.
 - [R VISUALIZATION](https://wilkelab.org/SDS375/syllabus.html): This is a great syllabus about visualizing data in R, held by [Claus Wilke](https://github.com/clauswilke).

-### Website

-- [WOWCHEMY WEBSITE](https://twitter.com/dsquintana/status/1310715433654382599?s=20): If you want to create your own website, but have no clue where to start, check out [Daniel Quintana](https://twitter.com/dsquintana)'s extremely easy tutorial!
-Also have a look at [my website](www.helenahartmann.com) for an example.

 ### Writing

 - [ACRONYMIFY](https://acronymify.com/): If you need a cool and catchy acronym for your paper, project, etc. check out Acronymify.
 - [APA-STYLE WORD DOCUMENT](https://twitter.com/NicolasFNL/status/1357048003027230726?s=20): Thanks to [Nicolás F. Narvaez Linares](https://twitter.com/NicolasFNL) for telling me about the readymade APA-style word document option, where you can directly initialize the right formatting in Word.
+- [PAPAJA](http://frederikaust.com/papaja_man/introduction.html): If you want to create reproducible manuscripts including tables directly from your data in R, use the papaja package.
 - [PREPRINT TEMPLATES](https://osf.io/hsv6a/): Amazing and useful "Word templates for typesetting preprints.
 Because your preprint should be a #prettypreprint" and we don't have time for endless formatting.
 - [QUILLBOT](https://quillbot.com/): Paraphrase like the awesome boss you are using QuillBot.
-- [PAPAJA](http://frederikaust.com/papaja_man/introduction.html): If you want to create reproducible manuscripts including tables directly from your data in R, use the papaja package.

 ---